Robust Graph Neural Networks via Unbiased Aggregation: Estimation Bias Analysis of Robust GNNs

 \subsection{Bias Analysis and Performance Degradation}

-The unified view of $\ell_1$-based graph smoothing we established in Section~\ref{sec:unified-view} not only explains their aligned robustness improvement but also provides a perspective to understand their failure under large attack budgets through an estimation bias analysis.
+The unified view of $\ell_1$-based graph smoothing we established in Section~\ref{sec:unified-view} not only explains their aligned robustness improvement but also provides a perspective to understand their failure as attack budgets scale up through an estimation bias analysis.

 \textbf{Bias of $\ell_1$-based Estimation.} In the literature of high-dimensional statistics, it has been well understood that the $\ell_1$ regularization will induce an estimation bias.
-In the context of de-noising~\citep{donoho1995noising} or variable selection~\citep{lasso_regression}, small coefficients $\theta$ are undesirable.
-To exclude small $\theta$ in the estimation, a soft-thresholding operator can be derived as $\vS_\lambda(\theta) = \text{sign}(\theta)\max(|\theta|-\lambda, 0)$.
-As a result, large $\theta$ are also shrunk by a constant, so the $\ell_1$ estimation is biased towards zero.
+In the context of denoising~\citep{donoho1995noising} or variable selection~\citep{lasso_regression}, small coefficients $\beta$ are undesirable.
+To exclude small $\beta$ in the estimation, a soft-thresholding operator can be derived as $\vS_\lambda(\beta) = \text{sign}(\beta)\max(|\beta|-\lambda, 0)$.
+As a result, large $\beta$ are also shrunk by a constant, so the $\ell_1$ estimation is biased towards zero.